 - An up-to-date resume

-- Evidence of important group memberships, attendance of significant conferences, publication citations, and other articles
+- Evidence of important group memberships, attendance of significant conferences, publication citations, and other articles.

 - A professional plan or a business plan

-EB-2 NIW processing time
+The EB-2 NIW Interview

-Fees and costs
+EB-2 NIW Fees and Costs

 The costs for an EB-2 NIW application involve the filing fees for all the forms necessary, plus other services, such as biometrics appointments and medical examinations, for yourself and family members.